clinaresl/ksearch/domains/README.md

   (according to the first *single specification*), 10, 20, 30, 40, 50 (as given
   in the second *single specification*) and finally 100.

+The typical optional arguments are shown next:

+* `--csv`: if given, a CSV file with the specified name is created which records all results as soon as the execution is over.

+* `--no-doctor`: once every optimization task is finished, the solver automatically check it for correctness ---see the following section.
+  Sometimes, if the number of paths generated is too large, this might take a very long time.
+This directive suppress the automated verification.

-Additionally, if an argument is given to `--csv`, then a CSV file with that name recording all results will be created as soon as the execution is over.
-Finally, `--verbose` provides additional information, typically consisting of every single solution to every instance of the *k* shortest-path problem
+* `--verbose`: provides additional information, typically consisting of every single solution to every instance of the *k* shortest-path problem

+However, some specific solvers might have a different selection of directives.
+For a detailed description of them, see the corresponding directories listed at the top of this entry.

 # Error checking #